Michaelangel007/apple2_prodos_utils/README.md

-                 -type=$##           Force file type to one of the 256 types -moddate=MM/DD/YY   Set last modified date to specified date -modtime=HH:MM      Set last modified date to specified time dir      Catalog (long form)
+                 -type=$##           Force file type to one of the 256 types -moddate=MM/DD/YY   Set last modified date to specified date -modtime=HH:MM      Set last modified date to specified time
+                 <path>              Destination virutal sub-directory to add to
+                                     There is no default -- it must be specified
+                                     NOTE: Options must come first
+    dir      Catalog (long form)
                                      This is an alias for 'catalog'
     get      Extract file from volume